Boiler controls and thermostats

 Find out how to use heating controls and thermostats to save money on your heating bills.

-One in four of you* have told us that you believe that the most efficient and cost-effective method of heating your home is simply leaving the heating on and setting the thermostat to a consistent temperature.
+One in four of you* have told us that you believe the most efficient and cost-effective method of heating your home is simply leaving the heating on and setting the thermostat to a consistent temperature.
 This is definitely not the case.

 - Top tips for using boiler controls and thermostats